alphagov/government-service-design-manual/service-manual/domain-names/https.md

     Strict-Transport-Security: max-age=31536000, includeSubDomains;

-### Verification
+### Verification of SSL Certificates

 In order to provide your service over HTTPS you will need to purchase a certificate (or certificates) from a recognised vendor.
-SSL vendors vary but regardless of which service you choose to use, you’ll need to validate your purchase with the vendor.
-The simplest method is usually to request that an email be sent to the registrant email address listed in whois.
-Alternatively, your vendor may offer you a list of pre-approved email addresses to choose from.
+SSL vendors vary but regardless of which service you choose to use, you’ll need to validate with the vendor that you own the domain.

+The verification methods that are commonly in use (in order of preference) are:

+1. Create a file with a special code supplied by the SSL vendor on your website
+2. Create a special DNS record with a code supplied by the SSL vendor
+3. Sending an email to the owner of the service.gov.uk domain

+The least preferred method of sending an email to the domain owner relies on the GDS Infrastructure Team seeing the verification email and responding.
+If this is necessary, then first send an email to the address that you intend to use for verification from your own email address warning that an SSL verification is needed for your service.

 The GDS Infrastructure team can validate requests sent to the following addresses:

     hostmaster@digital.cabinet-office.gov.uk
     webops@digital.cabinet-office.gov.uk
     webmaster@digital.cabinet-office.gov.uk

+They are unable to validate requests sent to any @service.gov.uk address.